MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2007-end-support-roadmap.md

 You can download the Administrative Template files (ADMX/ADML) for Group Policy settings for Microsoft 365 Apps from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49030) for free.
 The download includes an Excel file that lists all the Group Policy settings for Microsoft 365 Apps.

-## Choose how you want to deploy Office 365 ProPlus
+## Choose how you want to deploy Microsoft 365 Apps

 You can deploy Microsoft 365 Apps from the cloud, from a local source on your network, or with Microsoft Endpoint Configuration Manager (or another software distribution solution).
 Which option you choose depends on your environment and business requirements.
 Deploying from the cloud, for example, minimizes your administrative overhead, but could require more network bandwidth.
 Deploying with Configuration Manager or from a local source, on the other hand, offers more granular control over the deployment of Microsoft 365 Apps, including which applications and languages are installed on which client computers.